 - Start small to develop your courage muscle.
 Speak up about small situations to practice for big ones.
 For example, mention rude behavior or harsh words immediately.

 - Deal with the individual directly, and privately, before moving to engage management.
 Keep things local, when possible.

 - If possible, have a suggestion for an alternative action to replace the ill treatment.
-In the restraint chair/pepper spray situation above, a mental health consult may have been recommended.

 - Know the proper process for reporting unethical treatment before it happens.
 How do you activate the chain of command on your shift?
 Who do you call or what is your first step?